 - ・Rinsing the sauerkraut takes some of the edge off of it.
 Place the sauerkraut in a colander, rinse it, and then, squeeze out any excess water.

-- ・If you taste the soup at the end and feel instant regret about rinsing your sauerkraut, stop worrying, my friend.
+- ・If you taste this soup at the end and feel instant regret about rinsing your kraut, stop worrying, my friend.
 Just add some sauerkraut brine until it tastes right to you.

 - ・As it simmers, the barley and potatoes love soaking up the broth.
 At the very end, you may want to add some additional water.
 Adjust the seasonings, if necessary.

 If you enjoy this tasty vegan sauerkraut bean soup recipe, you may enjoy other UVK vegan sauerkraut recipes.
 Some of my absolute favorites are Vegan Sauerkraut Goulash, Vegan Mushroom Sauerkraut Pierogi or Slow Cooker Tempeh Sauerkraut Stew.

 Vegan Sauerkraut Soup with White Beans and Barley

 ½ Tbsp vegan butter